sunpy/sunpy/docs/dev_guide/contents/api.rst

 So in the above example, the warning will be in sunpy 3.1 but it can not be removed until sunpy 4.1 after the 4.0 LTS release.

 There should be a "deprecation" changelog entry to accompany the deprecation warning.
-When the code is actually removed, a "removal" changelog will be added.
+When the code is actually removed, a "removal" changelog should be added.

-The same applies if you want to change the default of an argument or keyword for a function or method.
+The same applies if you want to change the default value of a keyword argument for a function or method, e.g.:

 .. code-block:: python